 We acknowledge the scientific evidence presented by the Intergovernmental Panel on Climate Change concerning the need to limit global average temperature increase to avoid catastrophic effects of climate change.
 Furthermore, we recognize that the risks and complexities of climate change are so significant that we must bring together the ingenuity and experience of all sectors of our society — private, public and nongovernmental organizations (NGOs) — to address this issue in a constructive way.
 We can make significant progress in addressing climate change while sustaining economic growth when governments adopt reasonable policies, programs and transition strategies.

-Climate change is a global problem.
 The response to climate change must be global, but also cost-effective and equitable, and allow for economic growth based on free-market principles.
-The Kyoto agreement represents a first step in the international process, but more must be done, both to implement the market-based mechanisms that were adopted in principle in Kyoto and to more fully involve all countries in the solution.
-We acknowledge more aggressive and creative approaches may be needed to adequately address this issue over the long term.
+We recognize the importance of the United Nations designation of climate action and affordable and clean energy among its Sustainable Development Goals.
+We acknowledge that aggressive and creative approaches may be needed to adequately address this issue over the long-term.